Topic

 Build Hour: Prompt Caching

 OpenAI.
-OpenAI's own Build Hour on prompt caching — the 1024-token threshold, the prefix-stability requirement, audio caching at 99% discount for realtime, time-to-first-token impacts at long inputs.
+OpenAI's own Build Hour on prompt caching — the 1024-token threshold, the prefix-stability requirement, steep audio-caching discounts for realtime (check the current pricing page for the exact rate), time-to-first-token impacts at long inputs.
 Useful when you are sizing the engineering effort to actually hit the cache reliably on your production prompts.

 Advanced